tushar-sharma/tushar-sharma.github.io/_posts/2020-03-20-oracle-scala-csv.md

 published: true
 ---

 I was looking to write a scala script to fetch large data from Oracle database.
 I was earlier using the Alteryx software to fetch data (around 1 million rows) from oracle which took around 7 minutes.
-Licensed softwares like Alteryx or Informatica, etc are great, but I was looking for a free solution.
+Licensed softwares like Alteryx or Informatica, etc are great, but I was looking for a free solution.<!-- truncate_here -->

-We need ojdbc6.jar to connect to the Oracle 12 c database.
-We will create a Scala script to fetch data from the oracle database & save it to the output file (CSV format).<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>